Skip to main navigation Skip to search Skip to main content

 Research Interests

-My research mainly focuses on the design, optimisation and evaluation of communication protocols, management techniques, and system architectures for the Internet of Things (IoT) and networked Cyber-Physical Systems (CPS) and their applications to smart and connected communities, health and wellbeing, and smart manufacturing.
-In my research we use mathematical modelling and computer simulation techniques to analyse the networked systems we study or build real systems to study themin real-world applications.
-We use machine learning techniques to predict and optimise their behaviour and performance.
-In addition to the design and evaluation of such systems, I am also interested in addressing the interoperability problem of IoT/CPS, which limits widespread adoption of the technology to many real world problems and situations.
+My research focuses on the design, optimisation and evaluation of communication protocols, management techniques, and system architectures for the Internet of Things (IoT) and networked Cyber-Physical Systems (CPS) and their applications to smart and connected communities, vehicular networks, health and wellbeing, and smart manufacturing.
+In my research we typically use mathematical modelling and computer simulation techniques to analyse the networked systems we study, but where possible, we also build real systems to study relevant real-world applications.
+I use machine learning techniques to predict and optimise their behaviour and performance.
+In addition to the design and evaluation of such systems, I am also interested in addressing the interoperability problem of IoT/CPS, which has led to technology fragmentation and limits widespread adoption of the technology for many real world applications.
 Within this context, I am interested in co-design approaches of IoT/CPS services with end-users, in particular in the smart and connected communities space.
 More recently, I have become interested in using Internet of Things technology to support wellbeing using mobile and wearable sensing technologies to collect human behavioural data and use machine learning to analyse and predict people's wellbeing.
 For this, I collaborate with colleagues from the social sciences.
-Further information: https://scholar.google.com/citations?user=5Rx1K5IAAAAJ&hl=en
+My publications can be found at https://scholar.google.com/citations?user=5Rx1K5IAAAAJ&hl=en

 Teaching Activities